thomasphall/container-rfp-demo/README.md

-## Checking the Application is Running Correctly
+## Checking That the Application is Running Correctly

 ### Checking the *Publisher* and *Subscriber*
-From the command prompt and the same directory where you ran docker-compose, execute the following command:
+From a command prompt in the same directory where you ran docker-compose, execute the following command:
 ~~~
 docker-compose logs -f
 ~~~

-This will following the log output for all of the solution applications in your command prompt.
+This will follow the log output for all of the running solution applications and emit them in your command prompt.
 If all is well, you should see no errors.
 You should also see log messages similar to the following:
 ~~~
 publisher_1   | Published message: becb8440-0c14-4b0b-ad95-4523606210e2
 publisher_1   | Published message: fe2d4b2b-15a0-4ffd-9354-fd584ddc2ed0